Chart Color Schemes

 Haberfield - Summer Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Haberfield-Summer Hill is notable, with 50.3% of residents aged 15+ holding university qualifications, compared to national (30.4%) and NSW (32.2%) averages.
+Educational attainment in Haberfield-Summer Hill is notably high, with 50.3% of residents aged 15 and above holding university qualifications, surpassing both national (30.4%) and NSW (32.2%) averages.
 Bachelor degrees are the most prevalent at 31.7%, followed by postgraduate qualifications (14.8%) and graduate diplomas (3.8%).
-Vocational pathways account for 21.7% of qualifications, including advanced diplomas (9.9%) and certificates (11.8%).
-Educational participation is high, with 28.7% of residents currently enrolled in formal education, comprising 8.0% in primary, 7.9% in tertiary, and 7.2% in secondary education.
+Vocational pathways account for 21.7% of qualifications, with advanced diplomas at 9.9% and certificates at 11.8%.
+Educational participation is high, with 28.7% of residents currently enrolled in formal education, including 8.0% in primary, 7.9% in tertiary, and 7.2% in secondary education.

-The area has five schools with a combined enrollment of 1,649 students, demonstrating significant socio-educational advantages (ICSEA: 1130).
-All five schools focus on primary education, with secondary options available nearby.
-School places per 100 residents are lower than the regional average at 11.8, indicating some students may attend schools in adjacent areas.
+Haberfield-Summer Hill has five schools with a combined enrollment of 1,649 students as of the latest data (no specific date provided).
+The area demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1130.
+All five schools focus exclusively on primary education, with secondary options available in surrounding areas.
+School places per 100 residents stand at 11.8, below the regional average of 15.9, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education